Education in the Australian Capital Territory

-Education in the Australian Capital Territory covers early learning (pre-Year K), primary (K–6), secondary (7–10), college or senior secondary (11–12), followed by studies as an adult at university or TAFE.
+Education in the Australian Capital Territory covers early learning (pre-Kindergarten), primary (K–6), secondary (7–10), college or senior secondary (11–12), followed by studies as an adult at university or TAFE.
 Education includes those delivered by government agencies and those delivered under the Catholic systemic system and other non-government schools.

 Almost all educational institutions in the Australian Capital Territory are located within Canberra and surrounding suburbs.

 History

 The first school in what is now the ACT operated at Ginninderra from 1844 to 1848.
 A second school was opened in the 1840s at St John the Baptist Church located on the Duntroon Estate within the modern day suburb of Reid.
 It was the only school in the Canberra region, after the closure of the Ginninderra school until the opening of a state run school at Acton in 1880.
 Mulligan's Flat School opened in 1896 and operated until 1931 when it was demolished.
 The remains can still be seen near Gungahlin.

 The oldest operating school in the Australian Capital Territory was Tharwa Primary School, open in 1899 in the small town of Tharwa south of present-day Canberra.
 Hall Primary School claimed to be the oldest continuously run school in the Australian Capital Territory.
 It opened in 1911 in the town of Hall on the northern border of the ACT.
 Both of these schools closed at the end of the 2006 academic year as a result of sweeping school closures introduced by the Stanhope Labor government.

 The Royal Military College was opened in 1911 at Robert Campbell's estate Duntroon.
 This was followed in 1986 with the opening of the nearby Australian Defence Force Academy (ADFA).
 The academic side of ADFA is run by the University of New South Wales.

 The first modern school opened in Canberra proper was Telopea Park School opened in 1923 in what was then called Eastlake.
 Another early school in Canberra is the Ainslie School, it was opened in 1927 in the inner north suburb of Braddon.

+The foundation stone for St Christopher's Primary School was laid in January 1927, with the school opening a year later on 26 February 1928.
+It was located at 55 Franklin Street, Manuka, and was run by the Sisters of the Good Samaritan under Mother Dympna, until her death in 1935.
+It closed in 1971, becoming the site of the Catholic Education Office.

-Canberra University College was opened in 1930 operating as an arm of Melbourne University to provide undergraduate degrees to Canberra.
+Canberra University College was opened in 1930, operating as an arm of Melbourne University to provide undergraduate degrees to Canberra.
 The Australian National University was opened nearby in 1946 as Australia's only research only university.
 In 1960 the ANU and Canberra University College amalgamated, with the Canberra University College campus becoming the ANU's school of general studies.